Yuzhe-oist/yuzhe-li/apis_deigo.md

 ## Note:
-better to run from /flash instead of /home
+### 1. better to run from /flash instead of /home

 `Run All Jobs from the /flash filesystem, and read data directly from /bucket.
 It's big, very fast, and made for running jobs.
 The /home file system is too small for data sets or even large log files. /home is also very slow, so your job will run a lot slower than it needs to.`

+### 2. sbatch is better than srun
+srun is quick and easy, but there are a few drawbacks.

+- If you log out or lose the connection to the cluster, your job will stop immediately.
+- You have no later record on how you ran your job. (no log file)